Alba Party: Founding

 The party was founded and registered with the Electoral Commission by the retired television producer Laurie Flynn on 8 February 2021.
 Alba (pronounced /gd/ in Scottish Gaelic and Scottish English, /ˈælbə/ in British English) is the Gaelic name for Scotland.
 On 26 March 2021, Salmond announced at the party's election launch that he had joined the party and would become the new leader, taking over from Flynn, after "discussions with Laurie and others from other list parties" over the prior weeks.
-During the announcement of candidates, it gained its first elected member, councillor Chris McEleny, who previously had served as the SNP group leader on Inverclyde Council and was due to be an SNP candidate for the 2021 Scottish Parliament election.
+During the announcement of candidates, it gained its first elected member, councillor Chris McEleny, who previously had served as the SNP group leader on Inverclyde Council.
 The MPs Kenny MacAskill and Neale Hanvey, as well as the former MP Corri Wilson, joined the party on 26 March.
 The SNP's national equalities convener, Lynne Anderson, also defected to Alba.
 BBC Scotland's political editor Glenn Campbell said the list of defectors to the party included "those who fear that gender self-identification for trans people poses a threat to women's rights" as well as politicians who personally support Salmond and his approach to Scottish independence.